tkarabela/cpython/Doc/library/xml.etree.elementtree.rst

    generate a Unicode string (otherwise, a bytestring is generated).  *method* is either ``"xml"``, ``"html"`` or ``"text"`` (default is ``"xml"``).
    *xml_declaration*, *default_namespace* and *short_empty_elements* has the same
-   meaning as in :meth:`ElementTree.write`.
-Returns an (optionally) encoded string containing the XML data.
+   meaning as in :meth:`ElementTree.write`. *namespaces* is a dictionary which maps URI to prefixes in addition to the global registry.Returns an (optionally) encoded string containing the XML data.

    .. versionadded:: 3.4
       The *short_empty_elements* parameter.